soggytofu/CMPM123-ChessProgram/README.md

 ## 🎯 Project Overview

+Oh yeah, if your reading this, could just a reminder for a regrade for the previous assignemnt.
+I TA for another class, I totally forget about regrading assignments, so I just put it here :P Thank you very much

 For this assignment, I added the fen functionality, castling, pawn promotion, and en pessant.

 For fen string functionality is line 58, where you can use the function loadFromFEN and put in a